The Worst Weather in Cheyenne Frontier Days History

 Twelve people died in the flood, which caused over $61 million worth of damage.

 CFD is also no stranger to hail and damaging winds.
-Just last year, a severe thunderstorm dropped large hail on the last Friday of Frontier Days.
+Like this storm in 2016, a severe thunderstorm dropped large hail on the last Friday of Frontier Days.

 "One to three-inch hail is not out of the norm for those last two weeks of July, nor are wind gusts," said Hahn.
 "We've had some reports in the '90s of 60 to 70 mph winds occurring during Frontier Days."